Sanish1246/office-items-recognition/README.md

 ## Installing dependencies

-In order to install all dependencies for the models, run the following command:
+In order to install all dependencies for the model, run the following command:

 ```
 pip install -r ./office-items-classification/requirements.txt